JuanPabloRoldan/HyPyRider/ConicalFlowAnalyzer/README.md

 ### 3. **`taylor_maccoll_solver.py`**
 - Solves the Taylor-Maccoll equations using RK4 ODE2.
-- Outputs radial and normal velocity components as functions of cone angle.
+- Outputs cone semivertex angle as a function of desired shock angle.

 ---